Live from the Southern Command in sunny South Florida.

 Yep.

-I have a question about what but people call quote unquote the separation of church and state.
+I have a question about what people call, quote unquote, the separation of church and state.

-We're not allowed well to publicly show religion at school.
+We are not allowed, well, to publicly show religion at school.

 Yeah, no.

-And I did a report on the Constitution, my social studies class on the first amendment.
+And I did a report on the Constitution in my social studies class on the First Amendment.

-And it says that Congress may know may not um impose any law on that concerning your rights in that area.
+And it says that Congress may not impose any law on that concerning your rights in that area.

-Uh uh first off, let me congratulate you at age thirteen for reading the Constitution and and endeavoring to understand it.
+First off, let me congratulate you at age 13 for reading the Constitution and endeavoring to understand it.

-Uh is is this is this part of your your daily activity in school, or is your parents behind this?
+Is this part of your daily activity in school or is your parents behind this?

-Um it says Congress may not establish a law or the c what what what what what it what the First Amendment says uh essentially is that the government shall not establish an official religion that everyone must follow.
+What the First Amendment says essentially is that the government shall not establish an official religion that everyone must follow.

 That's all it says.

-The c the words separation of church and state are not in the Constitution.
+The words separation of church and state are not in the Constitution.

-Uh the concept of separation in church and state is a is uh is an idea that has been invented uh by the American left in order in order to expand on what the Constitution says and to say not only is the government not allowed to establish a religion, you can't practice yours in public because it might offend somebody.
+The concept of separation in church and state is an idea that has been invented by the American left in order to expand on what the Constitution says and to say not only is the government not allowed to establish a religion, you can't practice yours in public because it might offend somebody, but it really is a non-sequitur.

-The the first amendment does does not say anything about you going into school and praying or practicing your religion.
+The First Amendment does not say anything about you going into school and praying or practicing your religion.

-Now, if if local you know uh communities want to come up together, pass a law states want to do, they can do that, but it cannot violate the first look, Kayla.
+Now, if local communities want to come up together, pass a law states want to do, they can do that, but it cannot violate the First Amendment.